Intensive Couples Therapy

 To ensure clients get the most out of their intensive couples therapy investment, clients are encouraged to have a follow-on plan for ongoing therapy with a couples therapist, post-intensive.
 This will ensure you have adequate support to process all aspects of the experience and any new information that is discovered during the intensive.
 IRTC can provide a referral list to clients to help them find a couples therapist who is a good fit.

 It feels important to mention that intensive couples therapy is not appropriate for crisis situations when physical safety is a concern.
-If you, your partner or your relationship are experiencing a crisis of any kind, please reach out to IRTC for a referral list for clinicians who can support you with a more traditional approach to therapy.
+If you, your partner or your relationship are experiencing a crisis of any kind, please reach out to IRTC for a referral list of clinicians who can support you with a more traditional approach to therapy.

 Who facilitates the Intensive?